highb33kay/YaraYara/README.md

-# TS Node Expressify: A TypeScript Node Server Setup Script
+# YaraYara TS Node Express: A TypeScript Node Server Setup Script

 ## Overview

 This script automates the setup process for a TypeScript Node.js server along with its folder structure, dependencies, API routes, Swagger documentation, Git initialization, and server startup.

 ## Usage

 1. Make sure you have Bash installed on your system.
-2. Make it executeable by running `chmod +x typeinit.sh`
+2. Make it executeable by running `chmod +x yara.sh`
-3. Execute the script by running `./typeinit.sh`.
+3. Execute the script by running `./yara.sh`.
 4. Watch the Magic as it Unravels ❤️🪄

 ## Features

 - Sets up a TypeScript Node server with Express framework.
 - Creates a folder structure for controllers, database, interfaces, middlewares, routes, services, and utils.
 - Installs necessary dependencies including TypeScript, Express, ts-node-dev, Swagger, and Morgan.